 Opening your calendar and seeing it marked, not just for work-related timelines, but also for fun times such as celebrating birthdays, work anniversaries and promotions will definitely bring a smile to everyone in your team.

-A quick way to ease the feeling of isolation is by inviting guests into your work space.
+A quick way to ease the feeling of isolation is by inviting guests into your workspace.
 Embolden your team to take a couple of minutes off each day to spend time with their kids– furry or non-furry ones as an effective and amusing way to break the monotony of work.
 Another enjoyable way to invite social interaction while working remotely is by having a virtual happy hour.
 Ask your team to go on a video conference platform and connect over drinks and food.
 Creating a chat group where you and your team can talk about anything and everything that’s not work-related is another way to do this.
 Additionally, you can also encourage everyone to participate in activities such as playing video games together or against each other in online board games.
-There are a myriad of ways to incorporate interaction among yourselves and you just have to find those that would work well for you and your team.
+There is a myriad of ways to incorporate interaction among yourselves and you just have to find those that would work well for you and your team.

 Thanks to today’s technology, opening your “doors” to let others “in” is no longer a problem even when you’re miles apart.